-Because rhubarb is naturally tart, you can experiment with the amount of sugar you add as you go along, slowly adding sugar until you get the perfect sweetness for your taste.
-With or without other fruit, rhubarb is great as a topping for plain yogurt or vanilla ice cream.
-It’s the tart of the matter!
+Because rhubarb is naturally tart, you can experiment with the amount of sugar you add as you go, slowly adding sugar until you get your perfect blend of sweet and sour.
+With or without other fruit, cooked rhubarb is great as a topping for plain yogurt or vanilla ice cream.